-During the third quarter of 2023, we experienced a continued decline in sales and profitability in the RF and Specialty Components (RF&S Components) reporting unit and have reduced our forecasted sales in future years.
-We considered these factors to be indicators of potential impairment requiring us to test the related goodwill for impairment.
-As of October 2, 2023, we completed a quantitative goodwill impairment analysis related to our RF&S Components reporting unit by comparing the fair value of the reporting unit with its carrying amount.
-In making this assessment, we rely on a number of factors, including expected future operating results, business plans, economic projections, anticipated future cash flows, business trends and declines in our market capitalization.
-We determined the fair value of the reporting unit by using both a discounted cash flow (DCF) and a market approach.
+In the fourth quarter of 2024, we performed our annual goodwill impairment test quantitatively for the RF&S Components reporting unit.
+As of November 1, 2024, we completed a quantitative goodwill impairment analysis related to our RF&S Components reporting unit by comparing the fair value of the reporting unit with its carrying amount.
+In making this assessment, we rely on a number of factors, including expected future operating results, business plans, economic projections, anticipated future cash flows, and business trends.
+We determined the fair value of the reporting unit by using both a DCF and a market approach.
 Under the market approach, we used revenue and earnings multiples based on comparable industry multiples to estimate the fair value of the reporting unit.